 - 44.2.1 To be correctable the above-mentioned errors must be recognized by the officials, commissioner, if present, or table officials before the ball becomes live following the first dead ball after the game clock has started following the error. - 44.2.2 An official may stop the game immediately upon recognition of a correctable error, as long as neither team is placed at a disadvantage. - 44.2.3 Any fouls committed, points scored, time used, additional activity which may have occurred after the error has occurred and before its recognition, shall remain valid. - 44.2.4 After the correction of the error the game shall be resumed at the point it was stopped to correct the error, unless otherwise stated in these rules.
-The ball shall be awarded to the team entitled to the ball at the time the game was stopped for the correction. - 44.2.5 Once an error that is still correctable has been recognised, and: - If the player involved in the correction of the error is on the team bench after having been legally substituted (not for having committed five (5) fouls or for having been disqualified), he must re-enter the playing court, unless he is injured, to participate in the correction of the error (at this point he becomes a player).
-Upon completion of the correction, he may remain in the game unless a legal substitution has been requested again, in which case the player may leave the playing court. - If the player was substituted due to his injury, having committed five (5) fouls or having been disqualified, his substitute must participate in the correction of the error. - 44.2.6 Correctable errors cannot be corrected after the referee has signed the scoresheet. - 44.2.7 Any errors in scorekeeping by the scorer or time-keeping by the timer involving the score, number of fouls, number of time-outs or time consumed or omitted, may be corrected by the officials at any time before the referee signs the scoresheet.
+The ball shall be awarded to the team entitled to the ball at the time the game was stopped for the correction. - 44.2.5 Once an error that is still correctable has been recognised, and: - If the player involved in the correction of the error is on the team bench after being legally substituted, he must re-enter the playing court, to participate in the correction of the error, at which point he becomes a player. - Upon completion of the correction, he may remain in the game unless a legal substitution has been requested again, in which case the player may leave the playing court. - If the player was substituted due to his injury, having committed five (5) fouls or having been disqualified, his substitute must participate in the correction of the error. - 44.2.6 Correctable errors cannot be corrected after the referee has signed the scoresheet. - 44.2.7 Any errors in scorekeeping by the scorer or time-keeping by the timer involving the score, number of fouls, number of time-outs or time consumed or omitted, may be corrected by the officials at any time before the referee signs the scoresheet.